0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 A ZK contract needs to pay 1% of the total locked stakes per month, see yellow paper p.
 16.

-Currently, a ZK contract lives for 28 days, so this amount is only paid once.
-The first (and at the moment only) of these payments is paid when the contract is deployed on the blockchain.
+Currently, the standard option for a ZK contract ensures that it is on the blockchain for 28 days, you can prolong this by up to half a year at a time after deploying the contract.

 The staking fee depends on the locked stakes which are determined by the user deploying the contract.
 The locked stakes are a minimum of 2,000 MPC tokens.
 To convert to gas the staking fee is multiplied by 40,000.